Epulyerd History, Family Crest & Coats of Arms

 The surname Epulyerd was first found in the counties of Yorkshire and Norfolk, where they held a family seat from ancient times.
 They retained their estates after the Norman invasion in 1066 A.D.

 Early History of the Epulyerd family

-Another 103 words (7 lines of text) covering the years 1275, 1379, 1606 and 1669 are included under the topic Early Epulyerd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Epulyerd research.
+Another 52 words (4 lines of text) covering the years 1275, 1379, 1606 and 1669 are included under the topic Early Epulyerd History in all our PDF Extended History products and printed products wherever possible.

 Epulyerd Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Epulyerd are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Epulyerd include: Appleyard, Appleyeard, Appelyard, Apelyard and many more.

 Early Notables of the Epulyerd family (pre 1700)